Press Release on the International Day for Mine Awareness and Assistance in Mine Action

 are caused by victim-operated IEDs.

-In Afghanistan and many other countries around the world, particularly those affected by landmines, 4
+In Afghanistan and many other countries around the world, particularly those affected by landmines, 4th of April

 is observed as the International Day for Mine Awareness and Assistance in Mine Action.
 But this year the looming